-For other policies on classroom conduct, please see: https://go.uvm.edu/srr and https://go.uvm.edu/csc.
+For other policies on classroom conduct, please see: https://go.uvm.edu/srr and <a href="

 Accommodations: In keeping with UVM policy, if you have a documented disability and are interested in utilizing ADA accommodations, you should contact Student Accessibility Services (SAS), the office of Disability Services on campus for students.
 SAS works with students and faculty in an interactive process to explore reasonable and appropriate accommodations, which are communicated to faculty in an accommodation letter.